Art3mK/AWS-DevOps/opsworks.md

 ## Autohealing

 - each instance has an agent
+- instance can be assigned to multiple layers, if autoheal is disabled in one layer -> instance is not eligible for autohealing
 - instance -> heartbeat -> opsworks
 - no heatbeat -> instance is unhealthy -> auto-heal
 - configure event on all instances after auto-heal